kappuccino/express-middleware-image/README.md

-# Ben
+# Express Middleware Image
 ---

-Ben is an expressejs middleware to create picture thumbnails.
+This module is an expressejs middleware to create picture thumbnails.

 ## Install
 `npm install` installs imagemagick **wrapper**, so you need to install imagemagick binaries too.